john-cd/rust_howto/bk/drafts/other/cloud/rust_native_cloud_development.md

 `Shuttle.dev` is a Rust-native cloud development platform that simplifies backend development and deployment using Rust.
 Here's a summary of its key capabilities:

-- Infrastructure-as-Code: You can define your infrastructure directly within your Rust code using annotations (no infrastructure files). `Shuttle` handles provisioning resources like databases, secrets, and storage.
+- Infrastructure-as-Code: You can define your infrastructure directly within your Rust code using annotations (no infrastructure files). `Shuttle` handles provisioning resources like [databases][p-databases], secrets, and storage.
-- Rapid Deployment: your Rust applications can be deployed quickly and easily to the cloud with minimal configuration.
+- Rapid Deployment: your Rust applications can be deployed quickly and easily to the [cloud][p-cloud] with minimal configuration.
 - Framework Support: Shuttle is compatible with popular Rust frameworks ([`Axum`][c-axum]⮳{{hi:Axum}}, `Actix Web`, [`Rocket`][c-rocket]⮳{{hi:Rocket}}, [`Warp`][c-warp]⮳{{hi:Warp}}, [`Tower`][c-tower]⮳{{hi:Tower}} and more).
 The Discord Bot building frameworks `Serenity` and `Poise` are also officially supported.
 - Out-of-the-box logging support.